Flywheel energy storage: Automotive

 In the 1950s, flywheel-powered buses, known as gyrobuses, were used in Yverdon (Switzerland) and Ghent (Belgium) and there is ongoing research to make flywheel systems that are smaller, lighter, cheaper and have a greater capacity.
 It is hoped that flywheel systems can replace conventional chemical batteries for mobile applications, such as for electric vehicles.
 Proposed flywheel systems would eliminate many of the disadvantages of existing battery power systems, such as low capacity, long charge times, heavy weight and short usable lifetimes.
 Flywheels may have been used in the experimental Chrysler Patriot, though that has been disputed.

 One of the older gyrobuses parked in a museum in Antwerp.

 Flywheels have also been proposed for use in continuously variable transmissions.
 Punch Powertrain is currently working on such a device.

 During the 1990s, Rosen Motors developed a gas turbine powered series hybrid automotive powertrain using a 55,000 rpm flywheel to provide bursts of acceleration which the small gas turbine engine could not provide.
 The flywheel also stored energy through regenerative braking.
 The flywheel was composed of a titanium hub with a carbon fiber cylinder and was gimbal-mounted to minimize adverse gyroscopic effects on vehicle handling.
 The prototype vehicle was successfully road tested in 1997 but was never mass-produced.

-In 2013, Volvo announced a flywheel system fitted to the rear axle of its S60 sedan.
+In 2013, Volvo showcased a prototype of a flywheel system fitted to the rear axle of a S60 sedan test car.
 Braking action spins the flywheel at up to 60,000 rpm and stops the front-mounted engine.
 Flywheel energy is applied via a special transmission to partially or completely power the vehicle.
 The 20 cm, 6 kg carbon fiber flywheel spins in a vacuum to eliminate friction.
-When partnered with a four-cylinder engine, it offers up to a 25 percent reduction in fuel consumption versus a comparably performing turbo six-cylinder, providing an 80 hp boost and allowing it to reach 100 km/h in 5.5 seconds.
+When partnered with a four-cylinder engine, it offers up to a 25 percent reduction in fuel consumption versus a turbocharged six-cylinder with comparable performance, providing an 80 hp boost and allowing it to reach 100 km/h in 5.5 seconds.
 The company did not announce specific plans to include the technology in its product line.

-In July 2014 GKN acquired Williams Hybrid Power (WHP) division and intends to supply 500 carbon fiber Gyrodrive electric flywheel systems to urban bus operators over the next two years.
+In July 2014 GKN acquired Williams Hybrid Power (WHP) division and intends to supply 500 carbon fiber Gyrodrive electric flywheel systems to urban bus operators over the following two years.
 As the former developer name implies, these were originally designed for Formula one motor racing applications.
-In September 2014, Oxford Bus Company announced that it is introducing 14 Gyrodrive hybrid buses by Alexander Dennis on its Brookes Bus operation.
+In September 2014, Oxford Bus Company announced that it is introducing 14 Gyrodrive hybrid buses made by Alexander Dennis on its Brookes Bus operation.